swiboe/swiboe/doc/rfcs/000_layered_rpc.md

 On creation of a `PendingRpc`, Swiboe will go through the list of registered RPCs and assemble a list of matching RPCs for the `selector` and store it in the `PendingRpc`.

 This list is sorted by priority - higher priority RPCs are tried first.
+If some RPCs have the same priority, the order in which they are called is undefined - this is a concious choice and allows for likely optimization: For example for callbacks, the order should rarely matter.
+If many implementors therefore register with the same priority (likely 0), they can be all called in parallel, which will save time.

-Swiboe will now start calling the RPCs one by one, see below.
+Once an order has been define, Swiboe will now start calling the RPCs one by one, see below.

 Should an RPC be deleted from Swiboe's list while the `PendingRpc` is alive, it will skip over it when it is supposed to call it - as if the RPC replied